dacr/jassh/README.md

 #JASSH - SCALA SSH API#

-**The purpose of this fork is to take the unix assumptions out of the other end of the shell**

 [![Build Status](https://travis-ci.org/dacr/jassh.png?branch=master)](https://travis-ci.org/dacr/jassh)

 High level scala SSH API for easy and fast operations on remote servers.